 This fall, we’ll continue to see plenty of curved chairs and sofas, rounded edges on coffee tables, curved accent pieces and mirrors, as well as interesting architectural features like arched doorways, curved cabinet fronts, and curved kitchen island countertops.

-Studio McGee – pendant lights – vase
+Studio McGee – rug – pendants

 Here’s another view of this beautiful space.
 In addition to the curved counter stools, I love the fall kitchen counter styling: